Sergio Busquets: International career

 Busquets celebrated his 100th appearance for Spain on 9 October 2017, in a 1–0 away win against Israel for the 2018 World Cup qualifiers.
 Subsequently, he was named in Julen Lopetegui's squad for the finals in Russia.

 On 7 October 2020, Busquets captained the Spanish for the first time in a goalless friendly draw away to Portugal, as Sergio Ramos was on the bench.
 The following May, he was included in Luis Enrique's 24-man squad for UEFA Euro 2020.
 In the absence of Ramos, he was named captain.
 He tested positive for COVID-19 eight days before Spain's first game, causing the entire squad to withdraw from their final warm-up match against Lithuania.
 He missed the first two group games – both draws – before returning to the team for the third, in which he was voted man of the match by UEFA for a 5–0 win over Slovakia.
 Four days later, in their round of 16 match against Croatia, Busquets was again named the man of the match in his team's 5–3 extra time victory.
 In the quarter-finals, he hit the post with Spain's first kick of the penalty shootout against Switzerland, though his team prevailed.

-In the final against France on 10 October, he once set-up Mikel Oyarzabal who scored the opening goal of the match, although Spain ultimately suffered a 2–1 defeat.
+In the UEFA Nations League final against France on 10 October 2021, Busquets set-up Mikel Oyarzabal who scored the opening goal of the match, although Spain ultimately suffered a 2–1 defeat.
 For his performances throughout the 2021 UEFA Nations League Finals, Busquets won the Hisense Player of the Finals award.

-In the 2022 World Cup, Busquets captained the national team during the tournament in Qatar.
+At the 2022 World Cup, Busquets captained the national team during the tournament in Qatar.
 In the round of 16, he missed a penalty during the penalty shootouts against Morocco, which ended in a 3–0 defeat after a goalless draw.

-On 16 December 2022, Sergio announced his retirement from international football, having made 143 appearances in a 15-year period.
+On 16 December 2022, Busquets announced his retirement from international football, having made 143 appearances over a 14-year period.